Alt text: Organized closet with spaced clothing, wire shelves, storage bins, a hygrometer, and a moisture absorber to help p

 How to Improve Airflow Inside Closets

-Improving airflow is the single most effective way to prevent mold inside closets.
+Improving airflow is one of the most effective ways to prevent mold inside closets.
 Air movement helps remove trapped humidity, reduces surface moisture, and allows materials to dry naturally.
-Without airflow, even moderate humidity levels can create conditions where mold begins forming on walls, shelving, and stored fabrics.

 Closet airflow does not require complex equipment in most homes.
-Instead, small layout changes and consistent ventilation habits often produce noticeable improvements in moisture control.
+Small layout changes and consistent ventilation habits often produce noticeable improvements in moisture control.

 Leave Space Between Stored Items